 Think of all the things you want to hear from those whose love you’re seeking, write them down, and replace your negative self-talk with these encouraging words.

-You can also replace your limiting beliefs with new empowering ones and use them as positive affirmations, which are also a powerful tool for dismantling your limiting beliefs.
+You can also replace your limiting beliefs with new empowering ones and use them as positive affirmations, which are also powerful tools for dismantling your limiting beliefs.

 Clearing Your Limiting Beliefs on a Subconscious Level